Why I joined V-Gang (became vegan)

 Over the course of 2016 I gradually transitioned from being an omnivore, to vegetarian in June and then vegan (plant based) in August.
 This was a decision I made for multiple reasons which I would like to share, along with resources for anyone considering a similar switch.

 My initial reason was the health benefits; not only have numerous studies shown that a plant based diet significantly reduces the risk of heart disease, cancer and type 2 diabetes, but there is evidence to suggest that many parent corporations and manufacturers of meat, egg and dairy products have actively suppressed information about the health risks of these foods, by funding national health organisations and government lobbying - watch the documentary “What the Health (2017)” for more detail.
-I genuinely feel healthier having made the switch, I’m leaner and haven’t struggled to retain muscle mass - click here to read about my investigation into training on a plant-based diet.
+I genuinely feel healthier having made the switch, I’m leaner and haven’t struggled to retain muscle mass.

 The second reason is the damaging environmental impact of animal agriculture, “Cowspiracy (2014)” a documentary by the same creators of What the Health sheds some light on this and another documentary called “Sustainable (2016)” showcases some alternatives.
 Finally, the issue of ethics; I personally cannot continue to support a culture or industry which slaughters over 56 billion sentient beings every year, many of which are reared in dire conditions, especially when eating meat is unnecessary for my survival and negatively affects my health and the environment.
 If you don’t see the ethical problem with the collective treatment of animals then I suggest watching "Land of Hope and Glory (2017)" or “Earthlings (2005)” but I must warn you, it might be distressing.